-The group will then show up in the To-Do Bar, and you can create individual items by right-clicking the group and selecting “Create a new item.”
+The group will then show up in the To-Do Bar, and you can create individual items by right clicking the group and selecting “Create a new item.”

-Corporates follow the hierarchy method, emailing from the top to the button, and some management team keeps an eye on proper communication, response, and progress without knowing anybody of their availability in the queue.
+Corporates follow the hierarchy method, emailing from the top to the bottom, and some management team keeps an eye on proper communication, response, and progress without knowing anybody of their availability in the queue.

 How is it possible and how does it work?

 Using email to send large messages can be difficult.
-The main problem is that you have to send the same message to everyone, whether you just send one message to one person or 100,000 of them.
+The main problem is that you must send the same message to everyone, whether you just send one message to one person or 100,000 of them.